 NICOLE SNELL :: senior national speaker

 Nicole received a full scholarship to Cal State Long Beach as a President’s Scholar, and graduated Summa Cum Laude with a BA in Speech Communication.
 While at CSULB she volunteered with the Learning Alliance and worked with InterACT, a social justice performance troupe developed in response to the high incidence of sexual assault on college campuses.
-She is now a member of the professional InterACT team providing exclusive sexual assault prevention training for the Department of Defense and colleges nationwide.
+She is now a member of the professional InterACT team providing sexual assault prevention training for the Department of Defense and colleges nationwide.
 Her self-defense training includes IMPACT LA where she is also an instructor, FAST defense & the GFB Speaker Academy and local self-defense classes.
 In addition, she has completed 40 hours of Victim Advocacy Training.
 When not traveling with GFB, Nicole works as a lead facilitator with a social theater company that is contracted with the Department of Navy Sexual Assault Prevention & Response Office to provide bystander intervention training to service members at military installations worldwide.
-Nicole is also an active volunteer for Taking the Reins, a non-profit organization that teaches life skills to underserved middle- and high-school girls primarily through horse care, riding & urban farming.
+Nicole is also an active volunteer for Taking the Reins, a non-profit organization that teaches leadership, responsibility and confidence to underserved middle- and high-school girls primarily through horse care, riding & urban farming.
 In her spare time Nicole works as a freelance Line Producer & Media Consultant, rides horses, hikes, practices archery, scuba dives and loves to explore the world.

 GINA KIRKLAND :: president + den mother